From the riverbank in Mildura, to the streets of Melbourne, to the world’s most prestigious art galleries: this is the story of Trevor ‘Turbo’ Brown.

 But despite his burgeoning success, Turbo would never put all of his demons behind him.

-He was on a variety of medication to help with his mental health problems, but would frequently forget to take them; sometimes disappearing for a few days, or wandering the streets of Brunswick and Collingwood, ranting to himself.
+He could be moody and irascible.
+He was on medication to help with his mental health problems, but would frequently forget to take them, leading to erratic behaviour.

 His sold out first show had left him with a lump sum of about $30 000, a large amount for someone living on a disability support pension.
 Within a couple of months it was all gone; most of it given away, a significant amount dropped into pokie machines in pubs across the inner north.